kiedtl/finwe/doc/language.md

 - Using a `U8` as an index causes casting to `U16` under the hood, so prefer `U16` directly where possible.
 (Naturally, `<u8-index> <ptr>` will lead to the most inefficient code.
-- If indexing an array with a known length and with a known index, Bur can perform bounds checking.
+- If indexing an array with a known length and with a known index, Finwë can perform bounds checking.
 Thus, prefer `:<index>` where possible.

 ## Variables and static data